California Drug Rehab Center Review

 Cowboys don’t need five-star chefs, luxury accommodations, personal masseuses, pedicures and celebrity neighbors to kick the habit.
 Which is a good job, 'cause they ain’t gonna get none at Austin Recovery.
-A completely different beast to the lavish luxury rehabs of glossy gossip mags, the Austin Recovery center provides solid, affordable, decent treatment.
-Founded in 1967, it has become the largest non-profit chemical dependency treatment center in Texas, serving around 2,400 clients a year.
+A completely different beast to the lavish luxury rehabs of glossy gossip mags, the Austin Recovery Center provides solid, affordable, decent treatment.
+Founded in 1967, it is the oldest chemical dependency treatment center in Central Texas.
 However, it's deceptive to think of this Texas drug rehab facility as one "center."
-With four separate campuses—each with its own distinct ambiance and decor—Austin Recovery caters for a range of people that is both sociologically and geographically broad.
+With two separate campuses—each with its own distinct ambiance and decor—Austin Recovery caters for a range of people that is both sociologically and geographically broad.

-Each client shares a clean, comfortable, plain room and a bathroom with two others in an extremely protected environment—no mall trips or bowling evenings here.
-Once detox is out of the way, residents attend a heavy program of classes, from 8am until 8pm each day.
+Each client shares a clean, comfortable, plain room and a bathroom with one other in an extremely protected environment—no mall trips or bowling evenings here.
+Instead, residents attend a heavy program of classes, from 8am until 8pm each day.
 One-on-one sessions with a counselor are available once or twice a week, but Austin Recovery’s primary focus is twelve-step work, combined with educational classes on drug and alcohol issues.
 AR's practical, utilitarian approach to recovery works on preparing residents for re-entry into the outside world, with an emphasis on the skills many addicts and alcoholics need to acquire to successfully build upon recovery: resumé writing, how to dress for an interview, how to make a doctor’s appointment, how to get food stamps and apply for welfare.

 Despite the emphasis on experiential treatment, Austin Recovery doesn't include more hands-on therapies such as working with clay, or gardening.
 Most former clients reported a regrettable lack of physical exercise, which could have improved the treatment.
 “I mean, it’s not until the second or third week of treatment that your head's back in the game and your body’s able to contemplate exercise,” said one, “but even for the people on 30-day programs—and definitely for long-term residents—a pool, a gym, more yoga classes [clients reported one half hour session per week], organized walks, team sports, could have really put some more physical emphasis into recovery and getting well.”